 Formed in March,1998, this group of high school and college age students receive various kinds of training from Country Club Hills Police Officers, as well as other Law Enforcement officials.
 The Explorers learn what it takes to be a Police Officer, including the importance of written communication, the legal implications of law enforcement, and traffic safety.

-The Police Explorers can be seen at City functions, such as Residents Day, the Santa Fly-In, and the annual Pancake Breakfast.
-Their duties include traffic and crowd control, distributing food, and assisting E.S.D.A and Police.
+The Police Explorers can be seen at City functions and fundraisers.
+Their duties include traffic and crowd control, distributing food, and assisting Police.
 Residents may even see Police Explorers raising money for the Country Club Hills Teen Fund.
-For any questions please contact Officer Harris at 708-798-3191.
+For any questions please contact Sgt Harris at 708-798-3191 x2.

 To inspire an understanding and appreciation of the criminal justice system, and the professional ethics applied to law enforcement.